This post may contain affiliate links. Please read our disclosure policy.

 What Does Jamaican Coco Bread Taste Like?

 Coco bread has a subtle sweet taste because of the coconut milk.
 If you aren’t a big coconut fan, don’t worry.
 The flavour isn’t overwhelming.
-Its rich, buttery flavour tastes similar to Hawaiian sweet rolls but coco bread is a tad denser.
+Its rich, buttery flavour tastes similar to Hawaiian sweet rolls but this bread has a slightly denser texture.

 overhead view of coco bread ingredients.